California State Parks Safety Tips

 - Swimming in open water is more difficult than in a swimming pool – people tire more quickly and can get into trouble.

-- Many unseen obstacles can be lurking below the water’s surface - this is especially the case with this year’s high runoff following years of drought.
+- Many unseen obstacles can be lurking below the water’s surface - this is especially the case with high runoff following years of drought.
 Drought-stricken forests and storm-driven landslides have filled rivers with submerged trees and rocks.
 Swift water can make these obstacles even more treacherous.
 DBW recommends guided trips for inexperienced paddlers.

 - Actively supervise children in and around open bodies of water, giving them your undivided attention.
 Do not assume that someone is watching them.
 Appoint a designated “water watcher,” taking turns with other adults.
 Let the children know who is the designated “water watcher”.